Defective democracy

-Defective democracy (or flawed democracy) is a concept that was proposed by the political scientists Wolfgang Merkel, Hans-Jürgen Puhle and Aurel S. Croissant at the beginning of the 21st century to subtilize the distinctions between totalitarian, authoritarian, and democratic political systems.
+Defective democracy (or flawed democracy) is a concept that was proposed by the political scientists Wolfgang Merkel, Hans-Jürgen Puhle, and Aurel S. Croissant at the beginning of the 21st century to subtilize the distinctions between totalitarian, authoritarian, and democratic political systems.
 It is based on the concept of embedded democracy.
 While there are four forms of defective democracy, how each nation reaches the point of defectiveness varies.
 One recurring theme is the geographical location of the nation, which includes the effects of the influence of surrounding nations in the region.
-Other causes for defective democracies include their path of modernization, level of modernization, economic trends, social capital, civil society, political institutions, and education.
+Other causes for democracies being "defective" include their path of modernization, level of modernization, economic trends, social capital, civil society, political institutions, and education.

 Aspects of healthy democracies

 A representative democracy is a system of government in which private citizens exercise their power directly by electing representatives to one or more governing bodies, such as a legislature.
 Healthy democracies can be classified as defective when any of the key components of government are missing or fail to properly link to one another.
 All democracies provide universal suffrage, free and fair elections occurring on a recurring basis, a multi-party system, multiple sources of information in the country, universal rights, and voters' decision-making unhindered by country elites or external actors.